publiclab/plots2/doc/API.md

 * [SearchCriteria](https://github.com/publiclab/plots2/blob/master/app/services/search_criteria.rb): responsible to validate the params.

 * [SearchService](https://github.com/publiclab/plots2/blob/master/app/services/search_service.rb): responsible to perform the endpoints queries.

+We also have a [Planning Issue](https://github.com/publiclab/plots2/issues/3520) if you want to contribute to the API.

 ## Token based API for creating comment